ilios/user-guide/dashboard/mobile-devices.md

 ## Dashboard - student

-(after Student logging in) ...
-Week at a Glance is selected.
+After a student logs in, with Week at a Glance is selected, the learner will see a view similar to the one shown below.

 ![student view](../images/mobile_view/student_view.png)